surniaulula/wpsso/readme.txt

 = 3.56.1-b.1 =

-(2018/03/16) Fixed the unhide link when notices are dismissed, to unhide error and warning notices separately.
+(2018/03/17) Fixed the unhide link when notices are dismissed to unhide error and warning notices separately.
 Added dismiss links in notices for images exceeding an aspect ratio and images smaller than a standard requires.

 = 3.56.0 =

 (2018/03/15) Added a check for JetPack SEO Tools to disable some basic SEO meta tags.
 Added a new "Auto-Refresh Cache After Clear All" option under the Advanced &gt; Cache Settings tab (Pro version).

-= 3.55.2 =

-(2018/03/11) Fix to prevent triggering a bug in the EWWW plugin, which requires the WordPress image library files to be loaded before using the 'wp_image_editors' filter.

-= 3.55.1 =

-(2018/03/10) Fixed a variable name typo in a call to `WpssoMeta::must_be_extended()`.
-Fixed the admin edit page 'SSO Schema' column value not getting refreshed on update.
-Fixed the WooCommerce `wc_format_decimal()` call to use the default number of decimals (Pro version).

-= 3.55.0 =

-(2018/03/04) Fixed the missing 'og:image:width' and 'og:image:height' meta tags.
-Refactored the NextGEN Gallery module to add support for NextCellent Gallery image slugs in the WP_Query pid value (Pro version).